KiarashMinoo/ThunderPropagator.BuildingBlocks/docs/BuildingBlocks.Application/README.md

 ## Overview

-The BuildingBlocks.Application namespace contains the foundational components for RapidStreamer applications.
+The BuildingBlocks.Application namespace contains the foundational components for ThunderPropagator applications.
 This includes core abstractions like `FeederMessage`, configuration management with `ServiceConfiguration`, telemetry support, and essential utilities for application development.

 Key features include:
 - Message-based communication with `FeederMessage` abstract class